YordanGeorgiev/qto/doc/md/installations_doc.md

     # run the bootstrap script and IMPORTANT !!! reload the bash shell
     bash ./qto/src/bash/deployer/run.sh ; bash ;

-    # copy and run till here !!!
-Just to make sure the enter is copied too
+    # copy THIS line as well !!!
+Just to make sure the enter and ; from ^^^ line are copied too

-### 3.7.
+### 3.8.
 Provision application in AWS instance in dev
 The run of the following "shell actions" will create the QTO database and load it with a snapshot of its data from a SQL dump stored in s3.

      # go to the product instance dir